Fifi and the Flowertots: Series 3 (2010)

-Merchandising and overseas broadcast
+Licensing and overseas broadcast

-In June 2004, Vivid Imaginations was signed as the master toy licensee for the series.
+In June 2004, Chapman signed Vivid Imaginations as the master toy partner for the series.
+In August, as part of Chapman's distribution agreement with Target Entertainment, the company was also appointed worldwide consumer product rights and merchandising sales outside North America.
 In October, HarperCollins and BBC Worldwide signed UK deals to release books and magazines based on the series.
 In April 2005, it was announced that 2 Entertain had acquired British home video rights.

+By June 2006, Target had signed over 34 merchandising deals in the United Kingdom for the series, alongside the master toy, publishing and home video deals done by Chapman.

-In June 2007, HIT Entertainment picked up distribution rights to the series for North America and Japan.The show aired on Sprout from 2008-2012.
+In June 2007, HIT Entertainment picked up distribution rights to the series for North America and Japan.
+The show aired on Sprout from 2008-2012.

+In September 2008, Chapman expanded their partnership with HIT Entertainment to include global live event and attraction format rights.

+The deal between Target and Chapman for licensing rights ended at the end of April 2009, allowing Chapman to fully market the property in-house while Target would remain as distributor.